Distinguished Professor of Health Policy and Management, Public Policy, and Medicine

-Areas of Interest:Children and Families, Equity - class/race/ethnicity/gender, Global Health, Labor and Employment, Poverty
+Areas of Interest:Children and Families, Global Health, Labor and Employment, Poverty

 Office Location:Fielding School of Public Health, 16-035 CHS

-Dr. Jody Heymann, an internationally renowned researcher on health and social policy, became Dean of the Jonathan and Karin Fielding School of Public Health in January 2013.
+Dr. Jody Heymann is an internationally renowned researcher on health and social policy.
+She served as dean of the Jonathan and Karin Fielding School of Public Health from 2013 to 2018.

 Dr. Heymann established and will continue to lead the first global initiative to examine health and social policy in all 193 UN nations.
 This initiative provides an in-depth look at how health and social policies affect the ability of individuals, families and communities to meet their health needs across the economic and social spectrum worldwide.
 In addition to carrying out award-winning global social policy research, Heymann carried out some of the original studies on the risk of HIV transmission via breast milk to infants in Africa, the impact of HIV/AIDS on tuberculosis rates in Africa, and how labor conditions impact the health and welfare of families globally.